XuewenWangUGA/USAT/README.md

 ## Format of the BED file as the 2nd input file
- USAT take a  BED file for specific information at each locus The locus information is given in BED format in plain text file (https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
+ USAT take a  BED file for specific information of each TR locus.
+ The TR locus information is given in BED format in plain text file (https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
 Fields are separated by a tab.
 It starts with a head line  with "Chrom" and then one TR marker locus per line.
 Multiple marker loci can be put in a file, just put in subsequent lines. e.g.,

  |Chrom	| ChromStart |	ChromEnd  | Name	   |Left_offset	|Right_offset	|Basic_motif_period	|Ref_hap_length	|  Motif	                     |Ref_allele	|Inner_offset	| Min_stutter_threshold |
  |:---- |  -------:  |  -------: | :-----: |   -------: |    -------: |          -------: |         ----: | :-------------------------: |      ---: |        ---: |                      ---: |
  |chr1	 |  230769615	| 230769683 |	D1S1656 |         3	 |           3	|                 4	|            68	|   CCTA[TCTA]nTCA[TCTA]n 	|        17 |           0 |                      0.1  |
  |chr2|218014858|218014950|D2S1338|3|3|4|92|[GGAA]nGGAC[GGAA]n[GGCA]n|23|0|0.1|

- If you don't know the value of some columns, you can put 1.
-However, the first four columns must be unique across all TR loci.
+ The first four columns must be unique across all TR loci.
+The Name, Basic_motif_period, and Inner_offset must be set.
+If there is not value for inner offset, set "0" in this field.
+If you don't know the value of other columns, you can put "1" there.

 ## Welcome interface